Tension: The tension trait measures the extent to which someone is relaxed. The two values are:

 Descriptors: tense, high-energy, driven, time-driven

-The interview questions listed below can draw revealing answers and get you on your way to finding whether employees are easy-going or high-energy.
+The interview questions listed below can draw revealing answers and get you on your way to finding whether employees are easy-going or tense.
 These interview questions assess the degree of how driven someone is.

 Top 2 questions and expected answers (*there is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture):